 William Lawes joined our Board of Directors in January 2008.
-In January 2014, Mr. Lawes also joined the board of Tanker Investments Ltd., an Oslo Stock Exchange listed company established by Teekay Corporation and Teekay Tankers and served as Chairman of the Audit Committee in 2014.
+In January 2014, Mr. Lawes also joined the board of Tanker Investments Ltd., an Oslo Stock Exchange listed company established by Teekay Corporation and Teekay Tankers Ltd and serves as Chairman of the Audit Committee.
 Mr. Lawes served as a Managing Director and a member of the Europe, Africa and Middle East Regional Senior Management Board of JPMorgan Chase and its predecessor banks based in London from 1987 until 2002.
 His functional responsibility was Chief Credit and Counterparty Risk Officer for the region.
 Prior to joining JPMorgan Chase, he was Global Head of Shipping Finance at Grindlays Bank.
+Mr.

-Mr. Lawes is qualified as a member of the Institute of Chartered Accountants of Scotland.
+Lawes is qualified as a member of the Institute of Chartered Accountants of Scotland.
 Since March 2005, Mr. Lawes has served as a Director and Chairman of the Audit Committee of Diana Shipping Inc., a global provider of shipping transportation services.
-Prior to his retirement in 2010, Mr. Lawes was a trustee and Chairman of the Finance and Audit Committee of Care International UK, a global humanitarian charity, for 12 years.

 Bjorn Moller served as our Chief Executive Officer from October 2007 until March 2011.
 Mr. Moller also served as the President and Chief Executive Officer of Teekay Corporation from April 1998 until March 2011.
 He also served as Vice Chairman and Director of Teekay GP L.L.C. from when it was formed in November 2004, and Vice Chairman and Director of Teekay Offshore GP L.L.C. from when it was formed in August 2006, in each case until March 2011.
-Mr. Moller continues to serve as a Director of Teekay Tankers and Teekay Corporation and is a director of Kattegat Limited, the parent company of Resolute Investments, Ltd., the largest shareholder of Teekay Corporation.
+Mr. Moller continues to serve as a Director of Teekay Tankers Ltd. and Teekay Corporation and is a director of Kattegat Limited, the parent company of Resolute Investments, Ltd., the largest shareholder of Teekay Corporation.
 Mr. Moller has over 35 years of experience in the shipping industry, and served as Chairman of the International Tanker Owners Pollution Federation from 2006 to 2013.
 He served in senior management positions with Teekay Corporation for more than 20 years, and led Teekay's overall operations from January 1997, following his promotion to the position of Chief Operating Officer.
 Prior to that, Mr. Moller headed Teekay Corporation's global chartering operations and business development activities.